grantholle/api-resource-detection/readme.md

 }
 ```

 You can also change how the resources is guessed and return a new class name based on the model.
 By default, it looks for your model name or model name with the `Resource` suffix in the default resource namespace.
+You can also customize how collections are resolved.

 ```php
 public function boot() {